 Eating a variety of fresh fruits and vegetables is part of a healthy diet and can help lower your risk of many chronic diseases, including some types of cancer.
-Eating Well with Canada’s Food Guide recommends eating 4 to 10 servings of fruits and vegetables each day, depending on your age.
-For more information, visit Canada’s Food Guide at http://hc-sc.gc.ca/fn-an/food-guide-aliment/index-eng.php.
+Eating Well with Canada’s Food Guide recommends adults eat 7 to 10 servings of fruits and vegetables each day, depending on your age.
+For more information, visit Canada’s Food Guide http://hc-sc.gc.ca/fn-an/food-guide-aliment/index-eng.php.

 Contaminated or dirty fresh fruits and vegetables may cause food-borne illness.
 Contamination can come from water, soil, fertilizer, wild animals or birds, unsanitary processing methods, and when food is handled or prepared by the consumer.

 Everyone is at risk of food-borne illness from contaminated or dirty food, but some people are at higher risk.
 These people include:

 - people with AIDS, cancer, kidney disease, and certain other chronic diseases;

 - people with autoimmune disorders, such as lupus;